DataCueCo/datacue-help/docs/guide/products.md

 \
 **Showcases titles**: the titles of your carousels can be changed whenever you want from your DataCue Control Panel.

-**Prioritise discounts**: This is quite useful, for example: when we are on sale.
-You can select this option at: DataCue Control Panel> Settings> Prioritise discounts.
+**Prioritise discounts**: This is quite useful, for example: when we are on sales.
+You can select this option at: DataCue Control Panel > Settings > Prioritise discounts.
 It will show to the users those items that have sales.
 Leave the discount at zero if you don't want to prioritise discounts.

 ![](/media/product-section-type-grid-slider-.jpg)

 \
 **Check the results**\
-DataCue allows you to check the statistics of your website and the products at individual level.You can access to this information at your DataCue Control Panel> Products.
+DataCue allows you to check the statistics of your website and the products at individual level.You can access to this information at your DataCue Control Panel > Products.
 Then you can filter by dates, views, clicks or scores.\
  \
 Why not using this information for your **digital marketing campaigns**?
 Attract visitors with the products that have shown the most interest.